mika-n/NGPCarMenu/ReadMe.md

 # NGPCarMenu

-Custom plugin for **Richard Burns Rally game (RBR v1.02 SSE)** to improve the "Select Car" in-game menu (ie. for those people who don't use external RBR game launchers).
+Custom plugin for **Richard Burns Rally game (RBR v1.02 SSE)** to improve the "Select Car" in-game menu and RBRTM and RBR_RX "Select Stage" menus (ie. for those people who don't use external RBR game launchers).

 The original "Select Car" menu within the RBR game has various problems:
 - The preview image of the car (garage) doesn't match with the custom car model.